Updated July 1, 2022

 2. Listen and ask clarifying questions.

-If your friends or family members still seem unsure about the For the People Act, there are a few ways to make sure your conversations remain positive and productive.
+If your friends or family members still seem unsure about the solutions we’re working on to fix our broken democracy, there are a few ways to make sure your conversations remain positive and productive.

 Listen to their opinions before getting into your own ideas.
 Ask clarifying questions.
 Try to understand the root of their political beliefs—what led them to think this way?